Prioritizing Samples in Reinforcement Learning with Reducible Loss: Experimental Results

 We study the effectiveness of ReLo on several continuous and discrete control tasks.
-For continuous control, we evaluate on 9 environments from the DeepMind Control (DMC) benchmark \cite{tassa2018deepmind} as they present a variety of challenging robotic control tasks, with high dimensional state and action spaces.
-For discrete control, we use the MinAtar suite \cite{young2019minatar} which consists of visually simpler versions of games from the Arcade Learning Environment (ALE) \cite{bellemare2013arcade}.
-The goal of MinAtar is to provide a benchmark that does not require the vast amounts of compute needed for the full ALE evaluation protocol, which involves training for 200M frames usually for 5 runs per game.
+For continuous control, we evaluate on 9 environments from the DeepMind Control (DMC) benchmark~\citep{tassa2018deepmind} as they present a variety of challenging robotic control tasks with high dimensional state and action spaces.
+We also include 3 environments from the OpenAI Gym benchmark for continuous control.
+For discrete control, we use the MinAtar suite~\citep{young2019minatar} which consists of visually simpler versions of games from the Arcade Learning Environment (ALE)~\citep{bellemare2013arcade}.
+The goal of MinAtar is to provide a benchmark that does not require the vast amounts of compute needed for the full ALE evaluation protocol, which usually involves training for 200M frames across 10 runs per game.
 This can be prohibitively expensive for researchers and thereby the MinAtar benchmark reduces the barriers present in studying deep RL research.
-We include scores on a few games from the ALE benchmark for a reduced number of steps to observe if there are signs of improvement when using ReLo over PER.
+We include scores on 24 games from the ALE benchmark for a reduced number of steps to observe if there are signs of improvement when using ReLo over PER.
 We provide full training curves for each environment in the supplementary material.
+We compare ReLo with LaBER~\citep{lahire2021large} on the DeepMind Control Suite and MinAtar benchmarks using the codebase released by the authors.